Home » BenefitsMilitary Discounts » Space A Travel: Everything You Need To Know

 What Do You Have to Do to Get On A Flight?

-The first step is get authorized to travel on Space-A. This means starting leave if you are on active duty or getting a signed and dated deployment travel letter if you are an unaccompanied dependent.
+The first step is get authorized to travel on Space-A. This means starting leave if you are on active duty or getting a travel letter if you are an unaccompanied dependent.
 If you are a retiree, you should be authorized when you are ready to start the process.

 Sign-up

-• The next step would be to sign-up and register at the locations you plan to travel to and from.
+• Sign up and register at the locations you plan to travel to and from.
 You can do this at some terminals through an online form, in person, by email, or by fax.
 This signing up doesn’t mean you are on a flight or have an exact flight time.
 What you will be doing is getting assigned a date and time.
-This will put you in front of anyone else in your same category who has a later date and/or time than you do.
+This will put you in front of anyone in your category who has a later date and/or time than you do.

-• You will want to sign-up as soon as possible for as many places as you think you might go.
+• Sign up as soon as possible for as many places as you think you might go.
 If you are unsure where you will be flying from, sign-up for all potential places.
-You, however don’t want to sign-up too far in advance so that your sign-up expires before the date you want to fly.
-For active duty, you should sign-up as soon as your leave starts and that sign-up should last until your leave is over.
+You don’t want to sign-up too far in advance so that your sign-up expires before the date you want to fly.
+For active duty, you should sign-up as soon as your leave starts, and that sign-up should last until your leave is over.
 For non-active duty, sign-ups are valid for 60 days.

-• Each sign-up location is not affected by other locations, and it would be a good idea to call to verify that you are signed up and carry a printed copy of your emails verifying you have done so.
+• Each sign-up location is independent.
+Call to verify that you are signed up and carry a printed copy of your emails verifying you have done so.
 That way, you can show that you should be on any list you need to use to travel.

 Showing Up for a Flight

-• The next step would be to show up before any potential flight you want to take.
+• Show up before any potential flight you want to take.
 Flights will get posted, and you can make your plan from there.
 You need to mark yourself “Present” for the flight you want to go on.
 This tells the terminal that you are there and will be ready to fly when the time comes.

 • When exactly you are marked “Present” doesn’t matter as far as where you are in line; the date and time of when you signed up does, but you would need to be marked present within 24 hours of flight time.